 Sources

-- Writing_UID_Part1.fmw contains the completed workspace for this part of tutorial.
-Portal URL, Credentials, Feature Service, Layers/Feature Types, and Branch Versioning for Portal Reader and will need to be re-configured to make the workspace usable.
+- Writing_UID_Part1.fmw contains the completed workspace for this part of the tutorial.
+It contains the Portal URL, Credentials, Feature Service, Layers/Feature Types, and Branch Versioning for Portal Reader, and it will need to be re-configured to make the workspace usable.

 Step-by-Step Instructions